catdino002/D-D-nuclear-medow/vinc forest.md

-when bunny attacks it takes 1 charge per bunny multiple bunny can be spawned bunny can have inatorator cast upon it
+when bunny attacks it takes 1 charge per bunny multiple bunny can be spawned bunny can have inatorator cast upon it bunny costs 1 charge to spawn and takes 1 full action bunny explodes after 1hr dealing its health to any creature within 5 ft bunny retains memories bunny